rstudio/rsconnect/tests/testthat/_snaps/deploymentTarget.md

       deploymentTarget(account = "john")
     Condition
       Error in `deploymentTarget()`:
       !
-Can't find any accounts with `acccount` = "john". i Available account names: "foo".
+Can't find any accounts with `account` = "john". i Available account names: "foo".

 # errors if no previous deployments and multiple accounts